top of page

 How CreditKernel Measures Industry Risk

-• Shrinking or flat margins can indicate pricing pressure, cost issues, or operational inefficiencies.
+• Shrinking margins → Pricing pressure, cost issues, inefficiencies

 High vs. Low-Risk Industries

-1. CreditKernel’s database maps financial statements to one of 67 industries, using at least 10 financial statements per industry.
+1. Financial statements housed in our database are mapped to one of 67 industries, using at least 10 financial statements per industry

-3. Industries are ranked 1 to 67 for each of the three risk factors.
+3. Industries are ranked 1–67 for each factor

-6. Industry Risk contributes 20% to the overall Core Score.
+5. Industry Risk contributes 20% to the overall Core Score

 Business Longevity Assessment